ollisco/is1500/lab1/lab1.md

 **Q1: What is the effect of the assembler directive .global?
 Why is the directive particularly important in this assignment?
 The teachers will help you with this if necessary.**

-A1:
+A1: Since the functions in labWork.S are used in other files we need to make them global.

 ## Assignment 7: At the lab session
 **Q1: When you move your code from the simulator to the lab-board, you have to change the value of the constant in the delay subroutine to get correct timing.
 Why?**

-A1:
+A1: Differnt hardware run differently fast.